reinderien/py-cat-times/readme.md

 - Telling `timeit` to enable garbage collection doesn't have very much impact on measured performance.

-## Future work

 This is not an attempt to deter people from using 3.x.
 I would love critique on my methods and findings.

-- Should I, instead of believing `timeit` at face value, record repeated results and graph box plots? (or take the minimum time elapsed?)